11x-dev/lesson-8-last-visited-page/README.md

 ***Conclusion***
 *******************

-Using local storage to store the user's last visited page is a common approach, although it won't work if a user changes devices.
-Store the last visited page in the database is an option, but it's often overkill.
-When I initially coded this enhancement out, I was a bit worried the useEffect might fire too many times, but it's only firing once on mount, and again after each time the url changes within lesson 8.
+Using local storage to store the user's last visited page is a common approach, although this enhancement won't work if a user changes devices.
+Storing the last visited page in the database is an option, but it's often overkill.
+When I initially worked on this enhancement, I was a bit worried that the useEffect would fire too many times, but it's only firing once on mount, and again after each time the url changes within lesson 8.